signalfx/enhanced-rds-monitoring/README.md

 ## Deploying through the Serverless Application Repository

-#### Note: Currently the latest version available in Serverless Application Repository is 0.1.0 (Python 2.7).
-For Python 3.x compatibility, please deploy from sources.

 ### 1. Set up an encryption key and encrypt your access token (if desired)
 Only follow this step if you chose to manually encrypt your access token.
 Either create a new KMS encryption key or select a preexisting one. **The key